-We provide a regular contraception coil clinic providing Mirena Intra-Uterine Systems or Copper (non-hormonal) coils free of charge.
-You will be offered an appointment on a Monday between 10.40 and 12.00pm with Dr Meade (a male doctor).
+We provide a regular contraception coil clinic providing hormone Intra-Uterine Systems (Brands include Levosert, Mirena and Jaydess) or Copper (non-hormonal) coils free of charge.
+You will be offered an appointment on a Monday between 10.30 and 12.00pm with Dr Meade (a male doctor).
 There will be a female member of staff present for the coil fitting.
 The procedure can take up to 30 mins with a nurse and doctor—you may need someone to help you with child care during this time.
 It involves an internal examination with a speculum to place the coil into the womb.

 Contraceptive coils are also available from Umbrella Sexual Health services.